IsaacScript/isaacscript/docs/directory-structure.md

 This is the configuration file for [npm](https://www.npmjs.com/), the Node package manager.
 It contains a description of your project and a list of all of the dependencies.

 In general, you should not need to touch this file.
 If you decide to add a new dependency (e.g. `npm install lodash --save`), then `npm` would automatically edit the `package.json` file accordingly.
-(Beware of adding dependencies, since [it will break any TSTL build that uses "luaBundle"](gotchas.md#npm-dependencies).)
+(Beware of adding dependencies, since [it will break tstl](gotchas.md#npm-dependencies).)

 Note that normally, a TypeScript project would have "devDependencies" of TypeScript, ESLint, and so forth.
 However, in the IsaacScript framework, all you have to do is depend on `isaacscript`, and `isaacscript` in turn depends on everything you need.
-This makes things a little bit simpler for you, the end-user.
+This makes things a little bit simpler for you.

+(If for whatever reason you want more granularity in your dependencies, then you can instead change your package.json file to depend on `typescript`, `typescript-to-lua`, `isaac-typescript-definitions`, and so on.)

 <br />